 paralegal or lawyer should consider to prevent your claim from being dismissed.

 self-represented landlords or tenants to determine the proper court or board to

 Every day I receive calls from landlords

 wanting to hire me for LTB matters.

-to hire an experienced, licensed paralegal contact me:
+If you need to hire an experienced, licensed paralegal contact me: